Erasmus and Study Abroad students

-Erasmus students who are not guaranteed an offer of acommodation are advised to look for private rented accommodation, as current indications are that there will be very few spaces available for September 2017 in University-allocated accommodation.
-Further information including advice on where to look for accoommodation is available in our Erasmus accommodation factsheet (PDF).
+Erasmus students are not guaranteed an offer of accommodation and you are advised to look for private rented accommodation, as current indications are that there will be very few spaces available for September 2017 in University-allocated accommodation.
+Further information including advice on where to look for accommodation is available in our Erasmus accommodation factsheet (PDF).
 We strongly advise that you do not book private-rented accommodation from overseas due to the risk of fraud.

 Study abroad students who are guaranteed an offer of accommodation if they apply by the closing date on 31 July are advised to stay in University-accommodation due to the difficulties with finding private rented accommodation in Bristol.

-Applications for accommodation for Semester 1 Erasmus and Study Abroad students open on Thursday 1 June.
-A link to apply will be available from this page on that date.
+Applications for accommodation for Semester 1 Erasmus and Study Abroad students closed on 31 July 2017.

 What happens next